khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 7. Browse the newly created application and verify it is available

 8. We can see the map but not the attraction points.
 The reason is that we only deployed the front-end application.
 What we will need now is to add a backend data base.
 From the web console, add a new persistent mongodb data store.
 And set the needed environment variables and specification as bellow:

 9. The graphical portal should show two applications in our project

 10. From the left menu in the web console, click on storage and verify that OpenShift created a persistent storage volume using Azure storage.

 11. Change the deployment configuration of the front-end application to include the environment variables required to access the database

 12.	verify the last modification took place by running “oc get dc nationalparklocator -o json”

 13. Back to the graphical console, note the automatic migration to a new pod based on the new configuration

-13. Navigate to the application end-point and verify that the parks are now showing on the map
+14. Navigate to the application end-point and verify that the parks are now showing on the map

-14. Our new application became very popular, and we need to scale out our front end to two pods.
+15. Our new application became very popular, and we need to scale out our front end to two pods.
+Use “oc scale” to do it

-15. Now, let’s test the self-healing, capabilities of OpenShift by deleting one of the running pods.
+16. Now, let’s test the self-healing, capabilities of OpenShift by deleting one of the running pods.
 Because, the desired state of the replication controller is 2 pods for the application “nationalparklocator”, OpenShift will automatically and instantly trigger the deployment of a new pod.

 EXERCISE-7: MONITORING OEPNSHIFT WITH AZURE OMS

 Azure Operations Management Suite (OMS) provides native support to OpenShift.
-In this exercise, we will walk through the steps of configuring OpenShift to export monitoring metrics directly to OMS
+In this exercise, we will walk through the steps of configuring OpenShift to export monitoring metrics directly to OMS.
-1. From the Azure portal create a new OMS workspace.
-Open the OMS portal and note the workspace id and one of the primary keys.
+1. From the Azure portal create a new OMS workspace

+2. Open the OMS portal and note the workspace id and one of the primary keys.

-2. From Cloud Shell ssh into the bastion host, then ssh into one of the master node and create an OpenShift project and account for OMS.
+3. From Cloud Shell ssh into the bastion host, then ssh into one of the master node and create an OpenShift project and user account for OMS.
 [ossadmin@oss-bastion ~]$ ssh oss-master-0
 [ossadmin@oss-master-0 ~]$ oadm new-project omslogging --node-selector='zone=default'
 [ossadmin@oss-master-0 ~]$ oc project omslogging